rcazzara/seldovia/_enterprises/Joe_Hills_Hall.md

 > He backed many a fisherman over a poor season, financed boats, helped many hard pressed families.
 It was said he never left his place of business, where he also lived, except to attend a funeral."

-> "The dance hall burned one night, patrons erupting through windows into the chilly waters of Seldovia Bay.
+> "The dance hall burned one night, patrons erupting through windows into the chilly waters of Seldovia Bay."

-> Joe built the Polar Bar which he operated until retiring to Philadelphia where he ended his days involved in the Civil Rights movement."

 From Susan Springer’s book: [**Seldovia Alaska: An Historical Portrait of Life in Herring Bay**](../_resources/books.md)